cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 }
 ```

 -   sender_name: Name of the sender that sent the reward.
-This is not needed when sending becasue it will be set by the orchestrator.
+This is not needed when sending because it will be set by the orchestrator.
 It is only used by receiving actors.
 -   value: The numerical value of the provided reward.
 -   confidence: The weight of this reward in computing the final (aggregated) reward.
 -   user_data: Additional user data to be consumed by the receiving actor.
 It is the responsibility of the receiver to understand the type received.